renren-017/PathFindingAlgorithm/README.md

 image

 On the grid, you put the Starting and Ending Points and set up Barriers by pressing "left mouse button".
+Or remove them by pressing "Right mouse button"

 image

 Then, by pressing "space bar", you start the algorithm.
 In a short time you'll see the shortest route.

+Also you can clean the whole grid by pressing "c"

 ## Libraries and Modules used in the project
 [pygame](https://pypi.org/project/pygame/)